dubov94/keyring/README.md

 Set up [Redis](https://redis.io/) and [PostgreSQL](https://www.postgresql.org/)
 with `postgres:postgres` as an authentication pair.
 Create database `keyring`.

-Run `bazel //server/src/main` to launch the server and `bazel //grpc_gateway:main` to start proxying from JSON to GRPC.

-Execute `npm run develop` from [`client`](https://github.com/dubov94/keyring/tree/master/client) to spin up the frontend development server.
+Run `bazel run //:all_services` to spin up all components.

 ## Production